 Construction occurs in areas other than metropolitan centers.
 With urban sprawl, construction is moving more and more to the “greenfields”, areas not previously developed.
-More than ever before, this puts more and more construction workers at risk of injury due to a hunting accident.
+More than ever before, this puts more and more construction workers of risk of injury due to a hunting accident.

-This is not the case when gun season arrives.
-High powered rifles, often used in deer hunting, are particularly concerning with regard to accidents.
+High-powered rifles, often used in deer hunting, are particularly concerning with regard to accidents.
 Extremely long shots can be taken and some hunters are too quick to pull the trigger before completely identifying the target.
 In fact, in 2018, almost 1000 people in Canada and the US were accidentally shot by hunters.

-Safety Tips During Hunting Season:
+Safety Tips on Job Sites During Hunting Season:

 - Know the hunting rules for the state you’re in.
 Know what seasons are in and act accordingly.

 - Always be aware of your surroundings when entering a wooded area during hunting season.
-Look for signs of hunters, including vehicles, hunting stands and any other signs that may indicate the area is hunted.
+Look for signs of hunters, including vehicles, hunting stands, and any other signs that may indicate the area is hunted.

-- Always wear bright colored clothing (shirts, jackets and hats).
+- Always wear bright-colored clothing (shirts, jackets, and hats).
 Hunter’s Orange is the best.
 All hunters are required to wear orange so most hunters are on the lookout for this.
 Orange vests are sold at every Walmart and most other stores with a sporting goods section;

 - Make noise as you move through wooded areas.
 Talk loudly, ring a bell or whistle if necessary.